 sultan-al-atrash-majdal-shams

-A Monument in memory of Al-Atrash and the Druze revolt in 1925, in Majdal Shamsh, the Golan Heights.
+A Monument in memory of Al-Atrash and the Druze revolt in 1925 is located in Majdal Shamsh, the Golan Heights.

 Druze Tourist Attractions in Israel